 What Size Paper is Best for Pencil Drawing?

-When you are starting out, and unsure about your preferences, I advise you to opt for an A3 pad.
-The size is 16.54 x 11.69 inches (420mm x 297mm).
+When you are starting out, and faced with a variety of sizes, I advise you to opt for an A3 pad.
+It’s the ideal size at16.54 x 11.69 inches (420mm x 297mm).
 The ‘A’ series is the international norm, and they are ubiquitous.

 The USA however, has its own system which means some brands will have different sizes.
-The nearest sized pad in the Strathmore range would be 14 x 17 inches.
+The nearest-sized pad in the Strathmore series would be 14 x 17 inches.

 Do you realize that size matters: What Size of Art Sells Best?